 85. It is instinctive of our natural disposition to be inclined to search, for the rational explanation to our enquiry.

-86. The general assumption is that the mind has no limitation, in acquiring abundant knowledge.
+86. The general assumption is that the mind has no limitation, in acquiring abundant knowledge, as long as the mind is persistent in its activities.

-87. There is much about its discovery that fascinates our mind to excel, in the Daedalian search of its benefit.
+87. There is much about its discovery that fascinates our mind to excel, in the quotidian search of its extensive benefit.

 88. We can choose to rely on our thoughts for progression or enhance them into a logical approach that is deserving of our knowledge.